S-Bolt/1st-project/README.md

-# Horiseaon Website
+# Horiseon Website

-Hello and welcome to Horiseaon Website.
+Hello and welcome to Horiseon Website.
 Here you can view topics such as: Search Engine Optimization, Online Reputation Management, and Social Media Marketing.

 ## Table of Contents
     -Features